Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

-In this section, we illustrate interpretability of iSTFT from two perspectives: variable importance obtained from the variable selection layer, and the temporal-spatial correlation obtained from the block-wise masked attention weight matrices.
+In this section, we present the interpretability of SE-TFT from two perspectives: variable importance obtained from the variable selection layers, and the temporal-spatial correlation obtained from the block-wise masked attention weight matrices.